pranaygoyal02/InternalPricingService/README.md

   a) get_currency_converter_value()
   b) get_product_price(product_id)
   c) get_task_currency()
+2) Error handling if the currency format is not specified or doesnot exist.

 Since the method interacts with an external API we need to use mocks to test the API